 The fact that inbreeding is deleterious means that

-heterozygous genotypes are, on average, better than homozygous genetypes.
+heterozygous genotypes are, on average, better than homozygous genotypes.

-The usually accepted reason for this disadvantage of homozygotes is the existance of deleterious recessive genotypes.
+The usually accepted reason for this disadvantage of homozygotes is the existence of deleterious recessive genotypes.

 There are many cases in humans of genetic diseases such as

-cystic fibrosis, sickle cell anemia etc, all of which
+cystic fibrosis, sickle cell anaemia etc, all of which

 only occur if the genotype is homozygous.